activatedgeek/blog/site/contents/cult/lit/books.md

 ## Books

-Here is the complete list of books reverse sorted by year, fetched from [LibraryThing](https://wiki.librarything.com/index.php/LibraryThing_JSON_Books_API).
+Here is the complete list of books reverse sorted by year, fetched from my account at [LibraryThing](https://wiki.librarything.com/index.php/LibraryThing_JSON_Books_API).
 Often some titles may have an older publication date.
+I've provided my rating alongside each work.

 <LibraryThingBooks />